CoinFabrik/on-ink-integration-tests/assets/Weight to Fee.md

 This behavior is seen in the local development node too, but not in testnets like Aleph Zero testnet.

-Looking at the runtime in `polkadot-sdk`, we found a few implementations of the functions, but modifying them didn't changed the outcome of the tests as predicted.
+Looking at the runtime in `polkadot-sdk`, we found a few implementations of the functions, but modifying them didn't change the outcome of the tests as predicted.
 The functions that we modified to check if something changed were:

 1)  `polkadot-sdk/substrate/frame/contracts/src/exec.rs`, the `get_weight_price()` function.